name2face/app/FIREBASE_SETUP.md

 ## Step 6: Set Up Firestore Security Rules

-For production, update your Firestore security rules:
+For production, update your Firestore security rules.
+**Note:** The previous rules had an error for read operations.
+Use these corrected rules:

 ```javascript
 rules_version = '2';